MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-system.md

 <!-- Description-Source-ADMX -->
 This policy setting controls whether Windows attempts to connect with the OneSettings service.

-- If you enable this policy, Windows will not attempt to connect with the OneSettings Service.
+- If you enable this policy, Windows won't attempt to connect with the OneSettings Service.

 - If you disable or don't configure this policy setting, Windows will periodically attempt to connect with the OneSettings service to download configuration settings.
 <!-- DisableOneSettingsDownloads-Description-End -->